Ethelbert White: His life and work

-White came of a wealthy background, and had no need to sell his work to live.
+White came from a wealthy background and had no need to sell his work to live.
 In 1919 he married Elizabeth Crofton Dodwell, better known as Betty, and in the same year studied at St John's Wood School of Art in London.
-In the early 1920s he bought an original horse drawn gypsy caravan which he drove around London; it also became the summer home for the couple as they drove around Surrey and Sussex.
+In the early 1920s he bought an original horse-drawn gypsy caravan which he drove around London; it also became the summer home for the couple as they drove around Surrey and Sussex.
 They enjoyed the simple life, but it was the simple life of the rich, as White bought a second home in Amberley as a studio for the summer months.
 They loved parties, and Bertie and Betty were much in demand as entertainers, White on the guitar and Betty singing.
 They were a very sociable and loving couple.
 White became president of the Artists' General Benevolent Institution in 1933.

 White was a traditional English landscape artist, and his subject matter was mostly the scenery of Southern England.
 After his death there were several memorial exhibitions, notably at the Fine Art Society in 1979.
 A centenary exhibition of his wood engravings was held at the Pallant Gallery in 1991.